 What is Cervical Disc Arthroplasty?

-Cervical disc arthroplasty (CDA) is a type of joint replacement procedure involving inserting an artificial disc into the space between your vertebrae after removing the natural hard disc.
+Cervical disc arthroplasty (CDA), also known as cervical artificial disc replacement, is a type of joint replacement procedure involving inserting an artificial disc into the space between your vertebrae after removing the natural hard disc.

 An artificial cervical disc is a prosthetic device designed to maintain motion in the treated vertebral segment.
+Measuring and preparing the disc space for the artificial disc is crucial to ensure the proper fit and functionality of the device.
 An artificial cervical disc functions like a joint, allowing for flexion, extension, side bending and rotation.
 Duplicating the natural disc’s form and function with an artificial disc is challenging.
 However, several artificial cervical discs have been developed.
 They are available as a surgical option to treat cervical disc problems that cause chronic neck pain and other symptoms, such as arm pain or weakness.

 Why Do I Need Cervical Disc Arthroplasty?